 *98ml

-Café de olla and Kalanka (chocholteca medicinal plant liquor).
+Café de olla with milk and Kalanka (chocholteca medicinal plant liquor).

 *120ml